Secure Research Environment (SRE)

-The Secure Research Environment (SRE) is a university virtual environment designed to safeguard sensitive research data through secure cloud infrastructure, unlike the local desktop setup of the current UMB research computing environment.
-Its use reduces the risk of data misuse or unauthorized access.
+The Secure Research Environment (SRE) is a university virtual environment built to protect sensitive research data by employing secure cloud infrastructure.
+In contrast to the current UMB research computing environment, which uses a local desktop setup, the SRE is designed to limit the potential for data misuse or unauthorized access.

 Term